phitaylr/roomies/README.md

 # 🏨 Roomies Program Documentation

 A program designed to optimize grouping people, originally for assigning hotel rooms with occupants who know and tolerate each other.
+Get it [here](https://github.com/phitaylr/roomies/releases/) for MacOS and Windows.

 ---